Conchero/wireguard_ec2_training/readme.md

 I decided to recreate his/her install.sh line by line to assimilate each cli

 ## Install Step
-Go to AWS -> create EC2 instance with Ubuntu distro -> install git on the VM then clone this repo -> execute the install.sh -> then enter <sudo wg> to see the created interface
+* Go to AWS
+* Create EC2 instance with Ubuntu distro
+* install git <sudo apt-get update && sudo apt-get git-all> on the VM then clone this repo
+* execute the install.sh
+* then enter <sudo wg> to see the created interface

 ---